statcourses/dsEssex/README.md

 of R installed on your machine, you may need to install the latest R version [from here](https://cloud.r-project.org/).

-Installing the `dsEssex` R package will automateically install the following dependens that are required for most Data Science labs, classes and workshops:
+Installing the `dsEssex` R package will automatically install the following dependencies that are required for most Data Science labs, classes and workshops:

+    tidyverse
     dslabs
     dplyr
     stringr